-But the iPhone 8 and iPhone 8 Plus aren’t mere consolation prizes to Apple’s spotlight-hogging flagships.
-They pack a ton of improvements, including a blazing fast processor that puts many laptops to shame, better cameras (especially on the iPhone 8 Plus) and wireless charging.
-And because of they're relatively low prices, they're still some of the best smartphones you can buy today.
+The iPhone 8 and iPhone 8 Plus aren’t mere consolation prizes to Apple’s pricier flagships.
+They pack a ton of good features, including blazing fast processors, solid cameras and wireless charging.
+And because of they're relatively low prices, they're still some of the best phones you can buy today.